Dudley &

 What are the serving sizes?

-Thirds and half a pint as usual, but in some instances we will also be serving in pints, dependant on strength and whether we have said glasses left.
+Thirds and half a pint as usual with pints too, although the latter is dependent on strength and whether we have said glasses left.

 Do I have to pay for a glass?